MarkusM77/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

-### Date created
+### Date of creation
-Include the date you created this project and README file.
+This file was created on Sunday, April 11, 2021.

-### Project Title
+### Bikeshare
-Replace the Project Title
+The name of the project is bikeshare.

 ### Description
-Describe what your project is about and what it does
+The bikeshare project helps to analyze the data of a bikeshare company in 3 different cities in the USA.
+For this version, data from New York, Washington and Chicago was used.

 ### Files used
-Include the files used
+The following files were used: washington.csv new_york_city.csv chicago.csv

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Thanks to UDACITY :-)